Jerry Harris (cheerleader)

-Jeremiah Harris (born July 14, 1999) is an American former cheerleader and convicted sex offender who received national recognition after appearing in the 2020 Netflix docuseries Cheer.
-In September and December 2020, he was charged by the Federal Bureau of Investigation (FBI) with production of child pornography and other child-related sex crimes: "sexual exploitation of children, receiving child pornography, traveling with the attempt to engage in sexual conduct with a minor, enticement and other charges.
+Jeremiah Harris (born July 14, 1999) is a former collegiate cheerleader who received international recognition after appearing in the 2020 Netflix docuseries Cheer.
+In September and December 2020, he was charged by the Federal Bureau of Investigation (FBI) with production of child pornography and other child-related sex crimes: "sexual exploitation of children, receiving child pornography, traveling with the attempt to engage in sexual conduct with a minor, and enticement", among other charges.
 On February 10, 2022, Harris pled guilty as charged to two of the seven indictments against him.
 On July 6, 2022, Harris was sentenced to 12 years in prison, and 8 years of court supervised probation to commence after his release from prison.

 Early life and education

 Harris was born in Hinsdale, Illinois and raised in Bolingbrook, Illinois.
 When he was 16 years old, his mother died from lung cancer.
 He attended Waubonsie Valley High School followed by Navarro College in Corsicana, Texas, where he was a member of the cheerleader team coached by Monica Aldama.
-During the finale of Cheer, he received a Regional Scholars Award from the University of Louisville.
+During the season one finale of Cheer, he received a Regional Scholars Award from the University of Louisville.
 He attended the school for the fall semester, but ultimately returned to Navarro College.
 He became famous for his eccentric personality.